 Well, it does, and it’s very easy to do.
 Just follow these steps:

-1 – Right-click on the taskbar and select Task Manager from the menu to launch the Task Manager utility.
+1 – Right-click on the Start button and select Task Manager from the menu to launch the Task Manager utility.

 2 – Click the View link at the top of the window, then select Expand all from the drop-down menu.

 That’s all there is to it.
 Now you’ll be able to see every running app and process at the same time without having to expand each branch one at a time.

 That will make it a lot easier to track down and end a stuck or otherwise problematic app or process.